BryanValc/Plugin-Template-Kt/README.md

 - **Run Server in IntelliJ**: With a simple button, thanks to `jpenilla.run-paper`.
 It is recommended to use the debug button.
 - **Easier Debugging**: Your terminal is connected to the `run-paper` server, and you can set breakpoints and inspect variables. 🐞
 - **Debug Wrapper**: Logs debug messages to your environment server, not your clients' server, active only with a custom JVM arg(we've already setup this for you). 🛠️
-- **Common Plugins Auto-Downloaded**: PlaceholderAPI, CommandAPI, ViaVersion, ViaBackwards, ViaRewind in the `run-paper` task. 📥
+- **Common Plugins Auto-Downloaded**: PlaceholderAPI, ViaVersion, ViaBackwards, ViaRewind in the `run-paper` task. 📥
 - **Instant Reload Gracefully**: HotSwap lets you apply code changes without restarting the server (still ironing out a Shadow plugin issue).
+- **Zapper Gradle Plugin**: Improved dependency management. ⚡
+- - **Paperweight-UserDev**: Super simple NMS access.

 ## Features Being Worked On 🔨

 - **Single-Click ProGuard Obfuscation**: A protection layer to make it harder for competitors to steal your code. 🔒
-- **Zapper Gradle Plugin**: Improved dependency management. ⚡
-- **Lamp Commands**: Moving away from CommandAPI dependency.
 - **PacketEvents**: Bundled with Shadow for packet handling, your clients won't need to download PacketEvents plugin. 📦
-- **Paperweight-UserDev**: Super simple NMS access.
 - **Fix Overlap Between Shadow and HotSwap**: Working on a solution, possibly via PaperMake GitHub.
 - **Fix Reload Command**: Post-refactor issues with the bundled reload command.
 - **Version Update Check Utility**: Automated version check. 🔍
-- **Provide Code Snippets**: For commands, event handlers, data classes, DAOs, etc. ✂️
+- **Provide Code Snippets**: With GitHub Gists, for commands, event handlers, data classes, DAOs, etc. ✂️
 - **Add a Test Framework**: In progress to simplify unit tests. 🧪
 - **Database Migration System**: Migrate databases (e.g., SQLite to MariaDB) with ease. 💾➡️💻
 - **Opt-In Auto Reload When Config Changes**: `Hoplite` or `kfswatch` would make this easier. ⏱️